VanL/psf-bylaws/bylaws.md

 than a Basic Member, or by a specially chartered Working Group, which nomination should be based upon certain criteria to be established by the Board of Directors and which criteria shall be designed to emphasize extraordinary contributions.
-Following such nomination, approval of two- thirds (2/3) of the members entitled to vote, or two-thirds (2/3) of the members of the chartered Working Group, or two-thirds (2/3) of the Board of Directors,shall be required shall be required in order for a member to become a Fellow.
+Following such nomination, approval of two-thirds (2/3) of the members entitled to vote, or two-thirds (2/3) of the members of the chartered Working Group, or two-thirds (2/3) of the Board of Directors,shall be required shall be required in order for a member to become a Fellow.
 Upon election, a Fellow shall remain a Fellow for the remainder of